Burgess Hill: Recreation and wild areas

-To the northweat of Burgess Hill is Bedelands Farm Nature Reserve and to the east is Ditchling Common Country Park, a 188 acre area of common land, designated in 1975.
+To the northwest of Burgess Hill is Bedelands Farm Nature Reserve and to the east is Ditchling Common Country Park, a 188 acre area of common land, designated in 1975.
 In the town centre, the largest park is St. John's Park.
 The Triangle leisure centre on the northern edge of the town is run by Places Leisure.
 Replacing the lido in St. Johns Park, the Triangle is also used for conferences.
 The Triangle was opened by Queen Elizabeth II in 1999.